falconnine9/Helix/README.md

 Just your average (sorta bad) bot for [screeps](https://screeps.com/).

 # How to use it
-1. Download the code
+Requires npm
-2. Open the creeps.js file and edit it to your room controller level (A guide can be found in the file).
+1. Download the code.
-3. Run compile-windows.sh or compile-linux.sh (Depending on what you're using).
+2. Run `npm install` to download dependancies into the file.
-4. Place ALL the javascript files into the local folder for your screeps game.
+3. Change "screeps-example.json" to "screeps.json", configure it to fit your needs.
-5. It should start running immedietly.
+4. Run `rollup -c` to only compile your code into the "dist" folder.
+Or run `rollup -c --environment DEST:main` (switch main to pserver if using a private server configuration) to compile AND upload your code to the server automatically.

-The costs for each part (to create the energy variable) can be found [here](https://screeps.fandom.com/wiki/Creep).
+6. It should be working.
+Have fun!